Into the Radius 2

 - The game has stunning graphics and improved visuals compared to the first installment.

-- The game is riddled with bugs, especially in co-op mode, making it nearly unplayable for some players.
+- The game is riddled with bugs and performance issues, especially in co-op mode, making it frustrating to play.

-- Many core features from the first game, such as weapon maintenance and melee combat, are missing in the current version.
+- Many features from the first game are missing, such as weapon maintenance and a more immersive looting system.

 - 12 % positive mentions